 Public Services Sustainability Act (also known as Bill 28), the

 Pallister government's wage freeze law, began on Monday, November 18, 2019.

 Kevin Rebeck (MFL President), Mark Hudson (University of Manitoba Faculty Association), and Tom Paci (Manitoba Teachers’ Society) were the first witnesses called by the PDPS.
 MGEU President Michelle Gawronsky took the stand as the 4th PDPS witness.
 Economists, labour relations experts, as well as several MGEU staff were also called to testify.

-All of this testimony will add to the body of evidence placed before the judge, which already includes 37 affidavits and more than 100 pages of agreed upon facts.
+All of this testimony added to the body of evidence placed before the judge, which already includes 37 affidavits and more than 100 pages of agreed upon facts.

-Once the trial is completed, the PDPS and the Government will file written arguments with the court in January.
+The PDPS and the Government will now file written arguments with the court in January.